sdchang1120/spotify-search/README.md

 # Spotify Search
-A simple search application using Spotify API to listen to music.
+A simple music application using Spotify API to listen to music by your favorite artist.

 ## How to Use
 1. Enter an artist and associated albums will return